 Because occupations involving physical labor dominate the local economy, Albany is generally considered to be a blue-collar town.
 42.00% of the Albany workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Albany is a city of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in Albany who work in maintenance occupations (8.09%), office and administrative support (7.51%), and management occupations (7.32%).

 Overall, Albany’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-The per capita income in Albany in 2010 was $16,520, which is lower middle income relative to Kentucky, and low income relative to the rest of the US.
-This equates to an annual income of $66,080 for a family of four.
-Albany also has one of the higher rates of people living in poverty in the nation, with 31.13% of its population below the federal poverty line.
+The per capita income in Albany in 2010 was $15,028, which is low income relative to Kentucky and the nation.
+This equates to an annual income of $60,112 for a family of four.
+Albany also has one of the higher rates of people living in poverty in the nation, with 37.07% of its population below the federal poverty line.

 The people who call Albany home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Albany residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Albany include Irish, German, Swedish, and Italian.
+Important ancestries of people in Albany include Irish, German, Scots-Irish, and Swedish.

 The most common language spoken in Albany is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and German.